-The Discover it Secured credit card is the newest card in the Discover portfolio, designed to offer consumers a way to build their credit or rebuild it after having some sort of financial issue.
-With this card people get many of the same benefits that come along with the Discover it Card, including earning 2% cash back when they pull into gas stations or eat out – and 1% back on all other purchases.
+The Discover it® Secured credit card is the newest card in the Discover portfolio, designed to offer consumers a way to build their credit or rebuild it after having some sort of financial issue.
+With this card people get many of the same benefits that come along with the Discover card, including earning 2% cash back at gas stations and restaurants on up to $1,000 each quarter – and 1% back on all other purchases.

 How it works

 For the first year of holding the Discover it® Secured credit card people must provide a security deposit, which Discover holds as collateral.
 An individual’s credit line is based upon how much they deposit.
 For instance, a $1,000 deposit results in a $1,000 credit line.

 Once the first year is up, Discover will review the individual’s account on a monthly basis to see if they can be moved to a non-secured account.
 Their decision is based upon how well the individual manages their credit cards and loans.

 Discover sends reports to the three major credit bureaus for people using their Discover it® Secured credit card, so that they build or rebuild their score across all three streams.

 With this card people get 2% cash back at restaurants and gas stations on up to $1,000 each quarter, and they earn 1% cash back on all other purchases.

 Their account also comes with free access to their credit score, so can keep track of how they are doing.
 They can access their score via their monthly statement or online each month.